DenitsaPambelova/Software-Technologies/README.md

 # Software-Technologies
-Exams and Exam Preparation for Software Technologies ?M?odule at SoftUni
+Exams and Exam Preparation for Software Technologies Module at SoftUni